exonomyapp/gridable/gridable-app/README.md

     *   Define relationships (joins) between tables visually.
     *   Select output fields, define aliases, set sorting orders, and specify filter criteria.
     *   (Planned) Grouping and aggregation capabilities.
-*   **Advanced Grid Component (`upGrid`):**
-    *   A homegrown UI component aiming for feature parity with AG Grid Enterprise.
-    *   Used for displaying both raw table data and composed Views.
-    *   Supports sorting, filtering, pagination, column resizing/reordering/visibility, and (planned) row selection, inline editing.
-    *   (Planned) Master-detail views and custom cell renderers.
-*   **Robust Theming Engine:**
-    *   **System-Level Grid Theming Editor:** Customize every visual aspect of the grid component for a consistent look and feel during development and administration.
-    *   **View-Level Theming Editor:** Style specific Views when they are published or shared, allowing for unique presentations.
-    *   Themes can include custom colors, borders, fonts, and even background images where applicable.
 *   **Decentralized Sharing & Collaboration:**
     *   Publish Views (and their underlying data structure) via Helia (IPFS).
     *   Share Views with other users (DIDs) similar to sharing documents in Google Docs.